 Referrals are made when the referring agency considers that a household or someone within it could benefit from living in a particular type of home.
 The referral is usually for a particular property or a development designed for people with support needs.
 An example would be extra care housing that has been developed specifically to meet the needs of older people with high, specialist care and support needs within a residential setting.
-Further information is available on our website: http://www.homeargyll.co.uk/ or from any of the partners.
+Further information is available on our website or from any of the partners.

-Employees and Committee Members
+Employees and Committee or Board Members

-We do not exclude any employee, former employee, committee member, former committee member or close relatives of employees, former employees, committee members or former committee members from applying for a tenancy, transfer of tenancy or mutual exchange.
+We do not exclude any employee, former employee, committee or board member, former committee or board member or close relatives of employees, former employees, committee or board members or former committee or board members from applying for a tenancy, transfer of tenancy or mutual exchange.
 These individuals must apply through the normal application process, will be subject to the same assessment procedure and will be allocated housing based on their housing need as assessed through the allocation policy.
-The individual concerned or any close relative will have no involvement in, or influence over, the process by which the partners assess the application or allocate the tenancy, transfer or exchange.
 The application will be handled by a partner that has not had a previous connection to that applicant.